CiiVSoft/python-developer/README.md

 ## The Endpoint

-You can make a request to the following endpoint to grab the job descriptions:
+You can make a request to the following endpoint to grab the job descriptions.
+No authentication is required...

 http://ciivsoft.getsandbox.com/jobs